Media coverage of climate change: To achieve climate action

+To challenge the science related to global warming

 The term alarmist has been used as a pejorative by critics of mainstream climate science to describe those that endorse the scientific consensus without necessarily being unreasonable.
-MIT meteorologist Kerry Emanuel wrote that labeling someone as an "alarmist" is "a particularly infantile smear considering what is at stake."
+MIT meteorologist Kerry Emanuel wrote that labeling someone as an "alarmist" is "a particularly infantile smear considering what is at stake".
 He continued that using this "inflammatory terminology has a distinctly Orwellian flavor."

 Some media reports have used alarmist tactics to challenge the science related to global warming by comparing it with a purported episode of global cooling.
 In the 1970s, global cooling, a claim with limited scientific support (even during the height of a media frenzy over global cooling, "the possibility of anthropogenic warming dominated the peer-reviewed literature") was widely reported in the press.

 Several media pieces have claimed that since the even-at-the-time-poorly-supported theory of global cooling was shown to be false, that the well-supported theory of global warming can also be dismissed.
 For example, an article in The Hindu by Kapista and Bashkirtsev wrote: "Who remembers today, they query, that in the 1970s, when global temperatures began to dip, many warned that we faced a new ice age?
 An editorial in The Time magazine on June 24, 1974, quoted concerned scientists as voicing alarm over the atmosphere 'growing gradually cooler for the past three decades', 'the unexpected persistence and thickness of pack ice in the waters around Iceland,' and other harbingers of an ice age that could prove 'catastrophic.'
 Man was blamed for global cooling as he is blamed today for global warming", and the Irish Independent published an article claiming that "The widespread alarm over global warming is only the latest scare about the environment to come our way since the 1960s.
 Let's go through some of them.
 Almost exactly 30 years ago the world was in another panic about climate change.
 However, it wasn't the thought of global warming that concerned us.
 It was the fear of its opposite, global cooling.
 The doom-sayers were wrong in the past and it's entirely possible they're wrong this time as well."
 Numerous other examples exist.